When I was younger my maternal grandmother would often speak of different family members and their connections. I just

 - He had come to Australia in the early 1930s taking horses to the Melbourne Show.

-In 1999 we got the internet and after I'd learnt a bit about how to use a computer from the kids I set about posting queries on every genealogy board and site I could find online and searching for any information at all on any James Forsyth (of which there were many!).
+In 1999 we got the internet and after I'd learned a bit about how to use a computer from the kids I set about posting queries on every genealogy board and site I could find online and searching for any information at all on any James Forsyth (of which there were many!).

 Dad had told me that when Papa died his solicitor sent to New Zealand for his birth certificate but there wasn't one to be found.
 Nana listed his parents unknown at his death, so I purchased their marriage certificate to see if he had named his parents on that occasion.

 They were married in the Presbyterian Manse in Port Melbourne on the 24th of September 1937 and Papa had given his parents names as James Forsyth and Margaret Musson.

 So I posted and posted and waited and searched.